pengsihua2023/Deep-Learning-Lecture-Notes-English/07. Research Level/PINN Topics/ODE and inverse problems/Solving second-order ordinary differential equations based on the DeepXDE library.md

-## A DeepXDE Example of a Second-Order ODE: Simple Harmonic Oscillator
+## A Example of a Second-Order ODE: Simple Harmonic Oscillator

 $$
 u''(x) + u(x) = 0,\quad x\in(0, 2\pi),\qquad